 Do you have a long-term goal for the project?

 I think cities would be better places to live in if the most kindhearted folks among the population were all connected.

 What if the only truly open gaps in my schedule for going on an outing are at really odd times, like after 9pm or before 6:30am?

 You’d probably be surprised by the percentage of people whose truly open gaps are at really odd times.
 I schedule outings to accomodate folks like you.
 Table tennis match at midnight?
 It’s happened.
 Worry not.

 I know.
 The name is a bit ridiculous.
 The short version: it’s a word I made up when I was a kid and it has heartwarming associations for me.
 The long version: you’ll have to ask me when we talk.

 Who did the illustration at the top of the page?

-The ‘S’ logo was done by me and Loren Klein.
-The logotype was done by me and Elena Genova.
-And the scratchboard background of trees and leaves is part of a larger illustration I commissioned from Howell Golson.
-It took him thirty hours!
+Loren Klein, Elena Genova, and I collaborated on the ‘S’ logo.
+The scratchboard background of trees and leaves is part of a larger illustration I commissioned from Howell Golson.
 If you click or tap on the image below, you can see all its glorious details.